-The poem is peppered with references to international locations – ‘Krakow’, ‘Zagreb’, ‘Siberian’, ‘Lithuanian’, ‘Madison’, ‘Milwaukee’ – and the metaphor of the curve of the spine in the first stanza, ‘like a meridian’, also contributes to the range of references to the globe and distances across it.
+The poem is peppered with references to international locations – ‘Krakow’, ‘Zagreb’, ‘Siberian’, ‘Lithuanian’, ‘Madison’, ‘Milwaukee’ – and the simile of the curve of the spine in the first stanza, ‘like a meridian’, also contributes to the range of references to the globe and distances across it.
 The ‘rucksack’ of the first line creates an image of youthful gap year or university vacation travel, with the idealism of mind-expanding journeys:

 ‘I thought: Yes.
 This is how

 The limitations of this idealism when faced with reality are suggested by the twist to the conventional phrase in ‘On the beaten track’.
 The idea of ‘destiny’ becomes associated with ‘restlessness’ rather than destination.
 For all the references to ‘airports’ and the American ‘Greyhound’ bus, to money transfers through ‘Western Union’ or the ‘post office’, there is no exploration or presentation of any of the places mentioned, however distant or exotic.
 Instead the focus is on the small domesticity of ‘stuffing smalls/hastily into a holdall’.

 The sense of deflation recurs in the latter stages of the poem.
 Unlike the widespread ‘scattered airports’ and the idea of ‘some kind of destiny’, there is ‘routine’ and ‘overdue laundry’.
 Even the findings are residues: the ‘pants’ do not belong, it is remnant cinema ‘stubs’ rather than tickets and the ‘comments’ are ‘throwaway’.
 The optimistic idea that ‘Yes.
 This is how/To live’ has been brought down to earth by time and experience.